 Why not top our list of "famous" cool people we've hung out with with a fellow cyclist, famous athlete (go Bruins!), and all-around nice guy?
 I'm talking about Bill Walton.
 Yeah, he's a famous basketball player, but he really loves cycling.
+He's always engaged with the community and eager to help out.
 I've met Bill several times on the bike, and my wife and I have dined with him and his wife.
 Every time you meet him, he'll say, "Hi, I'm Bill Walton," as if you don't already know who he is.
 He is generous with his time, as evidenced in the photo here when he posed with me and a friend of our Chicago-area friends (Jeanne & Rob Schoder) named Mark Stephan.
 This 2012 photo was taken at the west coast launch of the Stephan Challenge across the country.
 If you knew Mark's story, you'd understand why I wanted to include Mark in this picture and list of cool people, too.
 Mark is a fellow cyclist and an inspiration to many, just as Bill Walton is.
 Bill and I escorted Mark for many miles at the start of his self-powered, cross-country journey.
 If you ride your bike enough in San Diego, you'll eventually bump into Bill Walton.
 He's hard to miss.

-Roll, the professional cyclist, author and very entertaining
+Roll, the professional cyclist, author and VERY entertaining

-commentator for professional cycling events like the Tour de France was visiting a local bike shop in January of 2006.
+commentator for professional cycling events (like the Tour de France) was visiting a local bike shop in January of 2006.
 I wasn't

 ready to let him have my Italian motorcyle jacket, but I did buy one